kofigumbs/multi/README.md

 ```

 If your configuration file fails to decode for any reason, your Multi app will open to the preferences window, where you can fix any issues.

+#### User-agent tip

+Before v2.2.0, Multi included a hard-coded user-agent that made it appear like Safari.
+This behavior caused [subtle issues](https://github.com/kofigumbs/multi/issues/84) and [confusion](https://github.com/kofigumbs/multi/issues/83) when the hard-coded user-agent didn't reflect the system WebKit version.
+Recent Multi versions remove the hard-coded user-agent, but now sites like Slack and WhatsApp complain that your browser is out of date.
+(Ideally these sites would use [feature detection](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection) instead of user-agent sniffing to gracefully degrade behavior; alas, the world does not work ideally.)

+If your site doesn't work because it thinks you're using an outdated browser, try setting the `userAgent` config to match your Safari version.

 ## Using the CLI: `create-mac-app`